MomsFriendlyRobotCompany/the_collector/readme.md

 # Todo

+- add github actions
 - look at enabling `BytesIO` for testing/working so you don't litter filing system with test bag files
+- support PEP517 and replace `setup.py` with `pyprogram.toml`
+- move tests from `nose` to `pytest`
+- see if there is value in `matplotlib` integration or just add an iterator capability
+    - Example: `plt.plot(mydata['bob'])` and will plot 2D or 3D data

 # Change Log